Admissions

 • Is my child suitable for the school?

 • All pupils have an Education, Health and Care (EHC) Plan issued by the Local Authority.
 Please also see the information on our website about the curriculum / learning pathways that we offer.
-If unsure, please speak to the SENDCo at your child’s current school or see your Local Authority’s Local Offer for further information about special educational provision.

 • How do I apply for a place at the school?